 No hoisin sauce here or bean sprouts or the massive array of herbs one might see in the South.
 Eating Hanoi Pho is about as pure a noodle soup experience as you’re ever going to enjoy.

-We liked Hanoi Pho so much we made a video!
+We liked Hanoi Pho so much we made a YouTube video!

 Honorable Mention: We also loved Bun Bo Hue in Hue.